2nd New Zealand Division: Aftermath

-By the end of the war, the New Zealand Division had a reputation as a tough formation with good troops.
+By the end of the war, the division had a reputation as a tough formation with good troops.
 This opinion had earlier been expressed by Rommel in his report to the Oberkommando der Wehrmacht on 21 July 1942 (at the end of the First Battle of El Alamein) in which he highly rated the New Zealand Division.
 This view was repeated within the German 5th Panzer Division intelligence reports.
 Rommel also paid tribute to the division in his memoirs:

-General Bernard Montgomery, who commanded the British Eighth Army and who would later command the Allied land forces in the invasion of Normandy, recommended that the division should be used in the invasion of Normandy but the New Zealand government did not approve the move.
+Montgomery, who commanded the Eighth Army, recommended that the division should be used in the invasion of Normandy but the New Zealand government did not approve the move.
 This was because the division was fighting at Monte Cassino at the time.

-Captain Charles Upham, VC and Bar, of the New Zealand Division, was the only person to be awarded the Victoria Cross twice during the Second World War.
-Other Victoria Crosses were awarded to John 'Jack' Hinton, Alfred Hulme, Keith Elliott, and Moana-Nui-a-Kiwa Ngarimu.
-Lance Sergeant Haane Manahi of the Māori Battalion was posthumously honoured in 2007 by representatives of the Queen after it was decided that his Distinguished Conduct Medal, awarded for actions at Takrouna, was not to be upgraded to a Victoria Cross, despite recommendations from senior officers, including Lieutenant-General Brian Horrocks.
+Captain Charles Upham, VC and Bar, was the only person to be awarded the Victoria Cross twice during the Second World War.
+Other Victoria Crosses were awarded to Jack Hinton, Alfred Hulme, Keith Elliott, and Moana-Nui-a-Kiwa Ngarimu.
+Lance Sergeant Haane Manahi of the Māori Battalion was posthumously honoured in 2007 by representatives of the Queen after it was decided that his Distinguished Conduct Medal, awarded for actions at Takrouna, was not to be upgraded to a VC, despite recommendations from senior officers, including Lieutenant general Brian Horrocks.

-Elements of the division, the 9th Brigade, were reorganized as the division disbanded to become J Force, (Japan), the New Zealand contribution to the British Commonwealth Occupation Force in Japan.
+Elements of the division, the 9th Brigade, were reorganised as the division disbanded to become J Force, (Japan), the New Zealand contribution to the British Commonwealth Occupation Force in Japan.